 by Pascale Potvin.

-It can be great for the mind to unwind—but if you’re looking for tips about how to get back into ‘work mode’ for the fall, consider these next few ideas.
-The case is the same whether our focus is creative writing, essay writing, or academic writing (etc.): crisper mornings and autumnal reflections can make us turn inward in productive ways, if we let them.
-So, bundle up and get ready with our Fall Writers’ Preparedness List: you’ll be told to open some tabs for some fun fall writing prompts, to close others that may be making you unproductive.
+It can be great for the mind to unwind—but now with crisper mornings and trees beginning to turn, we can use our autumnal reflections to turn inward in productive ways.
+Bundle up and get ready for the season with our Fall Writers’ Preparedness List: you’ll be told to open some tabs for some fun fall writing prompts, to close others that may be making you unproductive.
 We may not be watering our plants as often this season, but we mustn’t forget to care for ourselves and our ever-blossoming minds.

 Act Like You’re Going Back to School